Where to Try Vegan German Food in Berlin

 Curry & Chili

 Okay, I promise this post isn’t just Currywurst recommendations, but I thought I’d pass along one more rec.
-Located in Gesundbrunnen, Curry & Chili has likely the most unique Currywurst in the city.
-They’ve been around since the early 2000’s and are experts in all things spice and sausage.
+Located in Gesundbrunnen, Curry & Chili serves likely the most unique Currywurst in the city.
+They’ve been around since the early 2000s and are experts in all things spice and sausage.
 You can choose to enjoy your Currywurst the classic way or with chili powder, but to get the full experience pick from one of their ten hot sauces, which range on a Scoville scale from 11,000 to 7,000,000+.
 I’ve tried their Level 2 (Habanero BBQ) and Level 4 (Garlic Bomb).
-Both were really tasty and a perfect level of spicy!
+Both were really tasty and the spice is fantastic!
 Garlic Bomb ranks at 180,000 on the Scoville scale, so I can’t imagine what Level 10 tastes like!
 I don’t think I could comfortably go past Level 5 (even that might be pushing it a little).
-If you try all of their hot sauces within a six month period you can end up on their Wall of Fame.
-Someone (not me) needs to film a Berlin version of Hot Ones with these hot sauces, Currywurst edition!
+If you try all of their hot sauces within six months you can end up on their Wall of Fame.
+Someone (not me) needs to film a Berlin version of Hot Ones with these hot sauces — Currywurst edition!
 I would watch the heck out of that.
 They’ve also got really crispy fries!

 Prinzenallee/Osloer Straße (At M13/50 tram stop) | Wedding/Gesundbrunnen